 - It’s worth monitoring your business’ energy use over a period, such as over the winter.
 Look at the usage levels each month and compare it with your available energy capacity.
 Does your business ever use the maximum capacity?
 If not, then it’s likely you are paying too much.

 - Speak with your energy provider to check how much you’re currently paying for.
 There may be a new technology tool you can use in your business to help with cutting down on energy use.

 - Speak with an energy consultant that can provide an energy survey or analysis at your business site.
 This can be eye-opening when looking at exactly what your business is using and identify any areas of over-spending.

 - Find out about half-hourly meters.
 Many businesses have half-hourly meters to get accurate readings and pay the right amounts.
-This works when a business’ energy usage is tracked back to a central data centre every 30 minutes.
-Many suppliers use these recordings to create bills for a business.
+This works when a business’ energy usage is tracked to a central data centre every 30 minutes.
+Many suppliers use these recordings to create bills for businesses.
 However, not all suppliers can access this data yet.

-Could it be time for you to look at saving money in your business?
-Concise Energy runs site survey, contract procurement and a range of other energy services to help businesses save money on their energy, get the right amount of energy used and make sure it is on the right tailored contract.
+Could it be time for you to look at saving your business money?
+Concise Energy runs site surveys, contract procurement and a range of other services to help businesses be more cost-effective.
+They can also arrange a contract that’s tailored to specifically to you.

-Concise Energy’s tailored consultancy services could assess exactly how much energy your business is using, compared to what the capacity is of your current energy plan.
+Concise Energy’s tailored consultancy services can assess exactly how much energy your business is using, compared to the capacity is of your current plan.

 Want to find out how you can save money?
 Get in touch or book an appointment with Concise Energy.